Peg solitaire and Conway's soldiers on infinite graphs: Infinite peg solitaire

 \section{Infinite peg solitaire}

-In Section \ref{sec4}, we touched on the possibility of filling up the entire board with pegs by state $S_\omega$.
-While this runs counter to the goal of peg solitaire, which is to empty the board, it corresponds to \emph{fool's solitaire}, whose goal is to end the game with as many pegs on the board as possible when no more jumps can be made.
-We refer to \cites{beeler2013, loeb2015} for fool's solitaire played on graphs.
+In Section \ref{sec4}, we touched on the possibility of filling up an entire graph with pegs by state $S_\omega$.
+While this runs counter to the goal of peg solitaire, which is to empty the graph, it corresponds to \emph{fool's solitaire}, whose goal is to end the game with as many pegs on the board as possible when no more jumps can be made.
+For a selection of papers on fool's solitaire played on graphs, we refer to \cites{beeler2013, loeb2015}.
 This section and the next are devoted to the game of peg solitaire on infinite graphs.

 In their treatment of peg solitaire on finite graphs, Beeler and Hoilman \cite{beeler2011} defined a \emph{solvable graph} as a graph $G$ on which there exists a vertex $v$ and a finite sequence of play $(S_n)_{n = 0}^k$ such that $\ol{S_0} = \{v\}$ and $|S_k| = 1$.
 If the vertex $v$ can be arbitrarily chosen from $G$, then $G$ is \emph{freely solvable}.
-For infinite graphs, we allow the sequence $(S_n)$ to be infinite so that solving the board becomes attainable.
-In addition, it is possible that a game ends with an empty board given an infinite number of jumps.
+For countably infinite graphs, we require an infinite sequence of play $(S_n)_{n \le \omega}$ so that solving the graph becomes attainable, where $S_\omega$ is a singleton in such a case.
+In addition, it is possible that a game ends with a completely pegless graph given an infinite number of jumps.

 \begin{definition} A countably infinite graph $G$ is \emph{clearable} if there exists a vertex $v$ and a sequence of play $(S_n)_{n \le \omega}$ such that $\ol{S_0} = \{v\}$ and $S_\omega = \emptyset$.
 The graph $G$ is \emph{freely clearable} if for every vertex $v$, there exists a sequence of play $(S_n)_{n \le \omega}$ such that $\ol{S_0} = \{v\}$ and $S_\omega = \emptyset$. \end{definition}